-May 2017 marks 32 years in business for us here at Bald Mountain Nursery.
+May 2018 marks 33 years in business for us here at Bald Mountain Nursery.
 My parents, Richard and Cecilia Rice started the business in 1985.
 Richard Rice (Dad) passed away in 2005.
 I joined the business in 1992 and have been fortunate enough to raise my son here and have him grow up around the business.
 He used to be here all the time as a kid and worked here too.
 Truly a family business.
 He’s now off on his own and living in Wisconsin.
-Mrs. Rice (Mom) is still here almost every day.
-She is supposed to now be moving out of the customer service capacity at the nursery.
-She still likes to do it but is not as fast at it as she used to be.
-She is always there to answer questions and water and tend to plants but she is not there for writing up sales.
-Her vision is not what it once was and she prefers to not be in that capacity any more.
-So she will be in a capacity of doing some of the maintenance chores around here she enjoys and also enjoys talking to folks.
-But myself and those who work here will be the ones waiting on customers.
-I hope all our customers understand and can appreciate mom’s new capacity here at the nursery that she and dad started.
+Mrs. Rice (Mom) is still here regularly but starting to take time away more.
+She enjoys watering and tending to plants but she is not there for writing up sales.
+She also enjoys and talking to folks.
+It’s nice that she still enjoys the business that she and my dad started in 1985.

-This month it seems like spring finally arrived.
-A bit late this year but we got water that was sorely needed.
-My rain total for the season here is 48″.
-This month has not been hot except for a couple of warm days and a little rain and long range forecasts indicate a little more to come maybe next week and seasonal temperatures.
+This month has not been hot except for a couple of warm days and a little rain and long range forecasts indicate seasonal temperatures for the rest of the month.
+We have had a beautiful spring this year.
 It’s a great time to do some gardening and planting.

 Clean up blooms under camellias this month if you have not done so already.
 Fertilize bulbs that are done blooming with bulb food or bone meal to regenerate the bulb for the next season.